mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 I've already begun auto-generating content for Is It Keto.
 I've created 13 new articles about different fruits.
 Fruits are the easiest articles because they require no analysis of artificial ingredients, so the article is usually a straightforward, "No, it's not keto-friendly."

 {{< img src="apricots-dates.png" alt="Cover image for Ahrefs' Blogging for Business Course" maxWidth="800px" caption="I've begun auto-generating pages based on each food's nutritional information." hasBorder="true" >}}

+I've set it up so that I can improve my templates over time, then simply re-run my pipeline to update all previously-generated articles.

 One of the most popular pages on Is It Keto is ["Is Russell Stover Sugar-Free Chocolate Candy Keto?"](https://isitketo.org/russell-stover-sugar-free-chocolate-candy) I wrote that article by hand, but re-reading it today, I could largely re-use the content to build a template for other chocolates and candies: